 Market events and conditions, including global excess oil and natural gas supply, actions taken by OPEC, sanctions against, and civil unrest in, Russia, Iran and Venezuela, slowing growth in China and emerging economies, market volatility and disruptions in Asia, weakening global relationships, conflict between the United States and Iran, isolationist and punitive trade policies, sovereign debt levels, world health emergencies (including the COVID-19 pandemic) and political upheavals in various countries including growing anti-fossil fuel sentiment, have caused significant volatility in commodity prices.
-Through 2020, oil prices deteriorated due to softening global demand caused by the COVID-19 pandemic.
-In March 2020, OPEC and Russia were unable to reach an agreement to further manage oil production volumes to support global oil prices.
-Saudi Arabia responded by reducing its pricing and promising to increase production to over 10 million bbl/d.
-These actions led to the deepest drop in oil prices that global markets have seen since 1991.
-With the rapid spread of COVID-19 and additional oil supply, oil prices and global equity markets deteriorated significantly, and they remain under pressure.
-The extreme supply/demand imbalance caused a reduction in industry spending in 2020.
-The crude oil and natural gas industry rebounded strongly throughout 2021, with oil prices reaching their highest levels in six years.
+In February 2022, Russian military forces invaded Ukraine.
+Ongoing military conflict between Russia and Ukraine significantly impacted the supply of oil and gas from the region.
+The crude oil and natural gas industry rebounded strongly in 2022, with oil prices reaching their highest levels since 2014.
 It is anticipated that the oil and natural gas industry will experience more pressure from investors to take meaningful strides towards combating climate change in the upcoming years, including diversifying their energy portfolios.
 These events and conditions have caused a significant decrease in the valuation of oil and natural gas companies and a decrease in confidence in the petroleum and natural gas industry.
 These difficulties have been exacerbated in Canada by government actions and the resultant uncertainty surrounding regulatory, tax and royalty changes that has been and may continue to be implemented by the federal government.
 In addition, the inability to get the necessary approvals to build pipelines and other facilities to provide better access to markets for the oil and gas industry in western Canada has led to additional uncertainty and reduced confidence in the oil and gas industry.